PrideFest 2016 Q&A

 How do I get to PrideFest?

 PrideFest is located in downtown St. Louis at Soldiers’ Memorial.
 It is easy to access the festival by taking the MetroLink or MetroBus.
+A taxi stand is also located at 14th an Market.

 Parking is also available at meters downtown, which are free of charge on weekends.
 Be sure not to park at reserved meters or in no parking areas.